 The current support is as follows:

 - Android based devices.
-This includes any device running Android 5.0 or later, such as Android mobiles, tablets, Amazon Fire TV and many other TVs, set-top boxes and consoles.
+This includes any device running Android 5.0 or later, such as Android TVs, Amazon Fire TVs, set-top boxes, consoles and mobile devices.

 - TVs and set-top boxes (and probably other devices) having an infrared port.
 This includes most of the currently available Smart TVs like Samsung, LG, Philips, Panasonic, Sony etc.